 Evaluation refers to the process of judging the quality of student work on the basis of established criteria, and assigning a value to represent that quality.
+In Ontario elementary schools, the value assigned will be in the form of a letter grade for Grades 1 to 6 and a percentage grade for Grades 7 and 8.
+Assessment and evaluation will be based on the provincial curriculum expectations and the achievement levels outlined in this document.
 In order to ensure that assessment and evaluation are valid and reliable, and that they lead to the improvement of student learning, teachers must use assessment and evaluation strategies that:

-- address both what students learn and how well they learn; - are based both on the categories of knowledge and skills and on the achievement level descriptions given in the achievement chart; - are varied in nature, administered over a period of time, and designed to provide opportunities for students to demonstrate the full range of their learning; - are appropriate for the learning activities used, the purposes of instruction, and the needs and experiences of the students; - are fair to all students;
+- address both what students learn and how well they learn; - are based both on the categories of knowledge and skills and on the achievement - level descriptions given in the achievement chart on pages 38-39; - are varied in nature, administered over a period of time, and designed to provide

+- opportunities for students to demonstrate the full range of their learning; - are appropriate for the learning activities used, the purposes of instruction, and the - needs and experiences of the students; - are fair to all students;